-60 The challenges described herein should be juxtaposed with the fact that information 61 about potential dangers can reach the public faster and with more precision and accuracy than 62 ever before.

-Online searchable databases present unique challenges for agencies because different 63 64 agency databases are populated with different kinds of data, obtained from different sources, 65 and subject to different quality controls.
-Such databases may also serve very different 66 purposes.
-Some databases include data reported by regulated parties, whereas others include 67 data generated by agencies as part of their regulatory enforcement responsibilities, while yet others include data reported by third parties.
-The quality and reliability of the information 68 collected and made publicly available by the agency may thus vary depending on the nature of 69 70 the database.
-Moreover, the definition of quality and reliability may also differ from agency to 71 agency or even database to database.
-This phenomenon requires the adoption of different 72 standards and processes to protect the various public and private interests potentially affected 73 by the information set forth in a particular database.
-In sum, a one-size-fits-all approach is not 74 feasible, given the variety of searchable online databases.

-75 Agency policies governing dissemination of information from database disclosures can be informed by congressional directives, by the experience of other agencies, and by guidance 76 issued in connection with "open government," "open data," and "smart disclosure" initiatives.
-77 78 For instance, the Open Data Policy directive issued by the Office of Management and Budget 79 (OMB) directs agencies to ensure that "open data" - publicly available data structured in a way 80 that enables the data to be fully discoverable and usable by end users-is "described fully so 81 that consumers of the data have sufficient information to understand their strengths, 82 weaknesses, analytical limitations, security requirements, as well as how to process them."11 83 This and the other standards in the directive are consistent with reconciling the principles of

-&lt;sup>10 See Cortez Report, at 20-21 for a discussion of the Consumer Product Safety Improvement Act of 2008, 122 Stat.
+ADMINISTRATIVE CONFERENCE OF THE UNITED STATES media, for instance, are designed to disseminate information that can be accessed quickly and shared widely, increasing the risk that at least some important facts or nuances will be lost in the course of disseminating the information.
+Social media can also create logistical hurdles for agencies, by making it more difficult to control the distribution and content of information.
+The challenges described herein should be juxtaposed with the fact that information about potential dangers can reach the public faster and with more precision and accuracy than ever before.
+Online searchable databases present unique challenges for agencies because different agency databases are populated with different kinds of data, obtained from different sources, and subject to different quality controls.
+Such databases may also serve very different purposes.
+Some databases include data reported by regulated parties, whereas others include data generated by agencies as part of their regulatory enforcement responsibilities, while yet others include data reported by third parties.
+The quality and reliability of the information collected and made publicly available by the agency may thus vary depending on the nature of the database.
+Moreover, the definition of quality and reliability may also differ from agency to agency or even database to database.
+This phenomenon requires the adoption of different standards and processes to protect the various public and private interests potentially affected by the information set forth in a particular database.
+In sum, a one-size-fits-all approach is not feasible, given the variety of searchable online databases.
+Agency policies governing dissemination of information from database disclosures can be informed by congressional directives, by the experience of other agencies, and by guidance issued in connection with "open government," "open data," and "smart disclosure" initiatives.
+For instance, the Open Data Policy directive issued by the Office of Management and Budget (OMB) directs agencies to ensure that "open data"-publicly available data structured in a way &lt;sup>10 See Cortez Report, at 20-21 for a discussion of the Consumer Product Safety Improvement Act of 2008, 122 Stat.
 3016 (codified in various sections of 15 U.S.C.), which requires the Consumer Product Safety Commission (CPSC) to establish on its website a searchable database with reports of harm relating to the use of consumer products, and provides various procedural protections to regulated parties.
-OMB Memorandum M-13-13, supra note 6.